-Aside from your title tags, other critical locations for your keywords include the headings, alt tags and body content.
+Aside from your title tags, other critical locations for your keywords include the headings, alt tags, and body content.
 Alt tags are perhaps the most difficult to target as they are meant to describe what a photo within your content is portraying.
-Thus, it’s not generally considered ethical to show a picture of a car accident and then write the alt tag as “Car accident lawyer.”
+Thus, it’s not generally considered ethical to show a car accident picture and then write the alt tag as “Car accident lawyer.”

-With that in mind, relying on keywords in the headings and body content are the only options left to achieve SEO success.
-As such, the key to law firm marketing content is to use the keywords in a manner that make sense and is a seamless as possible.
+With that in mind, relying on keywords in the headings and body content is the only option to achieve SEO success.
+As such, the key to law firm marketing content is to use the keywords in a manner that makes sense and is as seamless as possible.

 Create Headings That Announce Your Intent (While Using Your Keyword Phrase)

 Managing Your H1 Headings with a Statement, Your Clients Want to Hear

 Your H1 heading is often the page title.
 This should be an all-encompassing statement that portrays what your potential client wants to hear and also includes a keyword phrase.
 Since it’s the title, the keyword phrase isn’t the turn-off many lawyers fear.